catppuccin/fnott/README.md

 1. Pick the flavor of your choice from the [`themes/`](./themes/) directory.
 2. Copy the contents into your `fnott.ini` config file.

+> [!NOTE]
-  - Note that the upper part of the file should be placed above any other section.
+> The upper part of the file should be placed above any other section.

 3. Reload the fnott daemon.

 ## 💝 Thanks to